sudarshana133/TaskSyncro/README.md

+Here is the correct `README.md` content that you can copy and use for your TaskSyncro project:

+---

 # TaskSyncro

 TaskSyncro is a personalized micro-learning platform designed to help users engage with and learn through interactive, bite-sized lessons and resources.
 It supports dynamic content loading, user authentication, and recommendations powered by the Gemini API.
 TaskSyncro is built using React, Next.js, and Appwrite, with the goal of providing a streamlined experience for users looking to engage in personalized learning.